SwetSagar/UPSC-CSE-Notes/README.md

 ## About

-Notes that I made while preparng for UPSC Civil Services Examination.
-The notes are comprehensive accross all GS subjects and History Optional.
+Notes that I made while preparing for UPSC Civil Services Examination.
+The notes are comprehensive, covers GS subjects and History Optional.